-For the past 4 years - since releasing her first album “Breaks Out” as part of her signing with Australian record label ABC Music, Jody Direen has been in a whirlwind, clocking up miles on the ground and across the skies touring both New Zealand – her birth country - and Australia.
+For the past 4 years - since releasing her first album “Breaks Out” as part of her signing with Australian record label ABC Music, Jody Direen has been in a whirlwind, clocking up miles on the ground and across the skies touring both New Zealand and Australia.

-In recent times, one of Australasia’s most vibrant country stars has taken some time to embrace some needed breathing space amidst working on the new album.
+In recent times, one of Australasia’s most vibrant country stars has taken some time to embrace some needed breathing space to work on her new album.

 “The past four to five years have been a blur.
 I've always found myself living ahead of the moment in preparation for what’s next on the agenda as a self-managed artist.
-Naturally, I’m very driven and I’ve learnt to keep myself in check to avoid burn out.
-It’s been nice to take the time to do other things I’ve always sacrificed a due to being a full-time touring artist; like build a house, make a garden and cook at home (for more than a few consecutive days).
-It’s been really good for my soul and the songwriting”.
+It’s been nice to take the time to recover from being on the road a lot and re-ignite my love for songwriting”.

-“My goal for this next album was to drop all rules and limitations and create music that totally feels right with no outside influence.
-Giving a song the treatment that naturally presents itself from a production stand-point has been a fun process.
-I’m grateful to have worked with a producer who allowed me to have great input into the creative direction of these songs”.
+“My goal for this next album was to drop all rules and limitations and create music that totally feels right with no external influence.
+I’m grateful to have worked with a producer who allowed me to have great input into the creative direction of these songs (Stuart Stuart)”.

 Direen says that creating this album took her on a journey she wasn’t expecting.

 “Whilst preparing this album I went through a period of personally ‘letting go’ of anything in life that no longer serves me (people, beliefs, thoughts, things etc).
-This inspired the album title ‘Smokin’ Ashes’ resembling dying to the past, emerging into a new-me, new love and encapsulates the double meaning of – the end of things.
-All of which connect to the resulting ten songs (in one way or another)".
+This inspired the album title ‘Smokin’ Ashes’ resembling dying to the past, emerging into a new-me, new love but also encapsulates the double meaning of – the end of things.
+All of which connect to the resulting ten songs on the album (in one way or another)".

-Performing some of Australasia’s biggest festivals continues to hold as career highlights for the songstress not to mention supporting Kenny Rogers on his last New Zealand tour.
-Touring Australia’s first ever C2C Festival last year alongside international greats; Tim McGraw, Kelsea Ballerini, The Midland and more was a ‘dreamy experience’ for the chart topper.
+Performing some of Australasia’s biggest festivals continue to hold as career highlights for the songstress including supporting Kenny Rogers on his last New Zealand tour.
+Touring Australia’s first ever C2C Festival last year alongside international greats; Tim McGraw, Kelsea Ballerini, The Midland and more was a ‘dreamy experience’.

 With multiple hits, stages, nominations and awards under her belt, Direen is set to venture into an explosive new phase of her career with new-found energy within herself and her songs, an Australasian tour is on the horizon for 2020/21.